 Ms. Joyce Zhang, Deputy Director-General of FCSSC, met Director of OECD Development Center Mr. Mario Pezzini during the sideline of this meeting.
 To enhance bilateral cooperation between FCSSC and OECD, Mr. Pezzini told Ms. Zhang that FCSSC could cooperate with OECD Development Centre and United Nations Office for South-South Cooperation (UNOSSC) to jointly draft its featured report “Analysis on Countries,” to provide research service to developing countries from the global South, such as Turkey and Argentina.

-Mr. Pezzini also expected that both OECD and UNOSSC could participate in the publishing process of FCSSC’s “South-South Cooperation Annual Report,” such that the Director of OECD Development Centre could write the preface for the report.
+Mr. Pezzini mentioned that both OECD and UNOSSC could participate in the publishing process of FCSSC’s “South-South Cooperation Annual Report,” such that the Director of OECD Development Centre could write the preface for the report.
 He further pointed out that, as OECD Development Center is supported by a strong network of experts from a wide range of backgrounds, the cooperation could be considered a way to diversify the annual report’s author source.

 He told Ms. Zhang that he would like to join FCSSC’s future annual events, such as the “South-South Education Programme for Economics and Finance” and “Belt and Road: Financial Integration and Credit Enhancement” Forum, which will be respectively held in Beijing and Hong Kong.
 At last, both sides exchanged their views on the South-South Co-operation Technical Brainstorming Meeting and discussed whether the meeting could be held biannually in the future.